National Museum of Fine Arts (Manila): History

-The building was originally designed by the Bureau of Public Works (precursor of the Department of Public Works and Highways) Consulting Architect Ralph Harrington Doane and Antonio Toledo in 1918, and was intended to be the future home of the National Library of the Philippines, according to the Plan of Manila of Daniel H. Burnham.
+The building was originally designed by the Bureau of Public Works (precursor of the Department of Public Works and Highways) Consulting Architect Ralph Harrington Doane and Antonio Manalac Toledo in 1918, and was intended to be the future home of the National Library of the Philippines, according to the Plan of Manila of Daniel H. Burnham.
 Meanwhile, a Capitol building for the Philippine Legislature (established on October 16, 1916) was to rise on Wallace Field, just south of the library (the location is now María Y. Orosa Street in Rizal Park).
 Instead, the Philippine Legislature decided to move into the Library building in 1926, and changes to the building's layout were done accordingly by architect Juan M. Arellano.
 It was built under the supervision of the architecture firm of Pedro Siochi and Company and the building therefore became known as the Legislative Building.
-The Second Regular Session of the 7th Philippine Legislature was formally opened on the inauguration of the building on July 16, 1926 in the presence of Governor-General Leonard Wood, then Senate President Manuel L. Quezon, House Speaker Manuel Roxas, and Colonel Carmi A. Thompson, envoy of President Calvin Coolidge of the United States.
+The Second Regular Session of the 7th Philippine Legislature was formally opened on the inauguration of the building on July 16, 1926, in the presence of Governor-General Leonard Wood, then Senate President Manuel L. Quezon, House Speaker Manuel Roxas, and Colonel Carmi A. Thompson, envoy of President Calvin Coolidge of the United States.
 It was concurrently the headquarters of the National Library from 1928 to 1944.

-In 1935, the Commonwealth of the Philippines was proclaimed, and the inauguration of President Manuel L. Quezon were held outside the building.
+In 1935, the Commonwealth of the Philippines was proclaimed, and the inauguration of President Manuel L. Quezon was held outside the building.
 The building became home of the National Assembly of the Philippines, and it was subsequently known as the National Assembly Building.
 In 1940, the National Assembly was replaced by a bicameral Congress of the Philippines, consisting of a Senate and House of Representatives.
 The Senate occupied the upper floors while the House occupied the lower floors.
 The building would serve as home of the Commonwealth Congress until 1945.